malisas/malisas.github.io/_posts/2025-10-02-reinforcement-learner-tic-tac-toe.md

 {: .notice--info}

 Taking these requirements at face value, we can write a program that fulfills the basic definition of a reinforcement learner.

-# Coding the Reinforcement Learner

-This section talks about the technical details of coding the reinforcement learner.
-You can jump to [Exploring the Results](#exploring-the-results) if you want to go straight to the results.

 ## Representing the board